Find descriptions of Esquimalt's parks below. Download the Esquimalt Parks Map to find park locations.

 6. Hither Green

-This small park, located on Bewdley Avenue off Lampson Street, contains a children's playground.
+Small green space, located on Bewdley Avenue off Lampson Street.

 7. Lugrin Place

 Another small neighbourhood park, it too contains a small children's playground.
 It is located on Lugrin Place off Lockley Street.

 8. Fleming Beach

 Fleming Beach forms one of entrances to Buxton Green and Macaulay Point.
 The .9 hectare site includes mature trees, shrubs and perennials at the entrance, and a small sandy beach.
 Rock faces and cliffs are a prominent feature of the park, well used by rock climbers from throughout the Capital Region.

 Fleming Beach is also home to the Esquimalt Anglers Association which developed the boat ramp, club house and boat launch there.